Do you love Sea Salt SW 6204?

 Sold.
 Done.
 Complete.
 Success.
 I can’t tell you the color I chose for her but I can tell you that is was buttery beautiful.

-I see it this way, if your going to hire a Color Expert to choose color for your home, why on earth would you want me to choose a color that everyone else has??????????????
+I see it this way, if you are going to hire a Color Expert to choose color for your home, why on earth would you want me to choose a color that everyone else has??????????????

 … back to Sea Salt.